Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Results

 Extending on observations and measures of vigilance, we explored how drivers perceived the CA as influencing their alertness.
 Three distinct themes within the overall perceived usefulness of the CA emerged: (1) interrupting sleep-related processes, (2) interrupting boredom-related processes, and (3) supporting alertness and engagement.
 These align with the core symptoms of passive fatigue presented by \cite{May2009-vc}.

-\textbf{Interrupting sleep-related processes} Participants described the conversational agent as useful and effective for interrupting sleep-related processes during automated driving.
+\textbf{Interrupting sleep-related processes} Participants described the CA as useful and effective for interrupting sleep-related processes during automated driving.
 This was consistent across age, gender, condition and perceptions of usability of the agent.
 This finding corroborated with KSS scores, suggesting the CA was useful for waking participants up.
 Quotes of the following sentiment were nearly unanimous across participants.

-\begin{quote} \textit{"Waked me up and through."} -P04 \end{quote} \begin{quote} \textit{"Definitely felt a level of awakeness, kick in, which is good."} -P12 \end{quote} \begin{quote} \textit{"I felt sleepy, then this voice may alert me again when driving."} -P02 \end{quote} These quotes effectively demonstrate the potential of the agent to interrupt sleep-related processes and are distinct from perceptions of the agent as a boredom relief (NDRT) or attention management tool.
+\begin{quote} \textit{"Definitely felt a level of awakeness, kick in, which is good."} -P12 \end{quote} \begin{quote} \textit{"I felt sleepy, then this voice may alert me again when driving."} -P02 \end{quote} These quotes effectively demonstrate the potential of the agent to interrupt sleep-related processes.
 Thus some drivers found that the agent useful for interrupting sleepiness but still found the interaction boring or distracting.

 \textbf{Interrupting boredom-related processes} Some drivers saw the agent as breaking monotony or adding entertainment, others found it dull or superficial.
 Drivers who found the agent entertaining were often excited about the potential of such an agent in the future.
-This generally followed reference to previous experiences with generative AI.

-\begin{quote} \textit{"You're idle, you don't have anything, and just a sudden idea come up in your mind, and you're like discussing it with anyone, you don't have any company ... so I think that is a very good way of engaging ...
-I would love that, because I am a very chatGPT pro person, I have that on my phone, and keep on, if I have anything on my mind, I just like, record, and send out over there, so that feature would be a perfect for me, to keep on engaging with the AI feature in the car."} -P08 \end{quote} \begin{quote} \textit{"I think it would be positive, um, because yes, it's sort of, um, because it's asking you questions and, and you're responding, it's, yes, it's sort of getting you to refocus and, um, start using your brain differently again.}" -P95 \end{quote}